hi-ogawa/iconify-dark/README.md

-# iconify-dark (wip)
+# iconify-dark

-A tiny proxy to inject `prefers-color-scheme` to [iconify](https://github.com/iconify)'s svg, which makes svg color to adapt to system theme setting when it's used as browser tab favicon.
+A tiny proxy to inject `prefers-color-scheme` to [iconify](https://github.com/iconify)'s svg, which makes icon color to adapt to system theme setting, for example, when it's used as a browser tab favicon.

 ## example